Urban Imaginaries

 Cities are geographies that cannot be grasped in their totality.
 They have at least as many meanings and configurations as they do inhabitants.
 Accessing even some of them requires imagination and creativity.
 It requires the understanding that cities are not only material, but also practiced, represented, and sensed.
 Each one of these dimensions is filled with infinite possibilities for a city to be, to be experienced, and to become.

 As a term and concept, urban imaginary becomes a platform for exploring the city’s multiplicity of meanings.
 Urban imaginary speaks to the making and remaking of a city's public culture.
 It speaks of the processes that inform the place-based narratives that emerge both within the city and as a result of it.
-It promotes a reflection on the politics of the imaginary, on who can take part in them, and of who is represented within the city.
+It promotes a reflection on the politics of the imaginary, on who can take part in them, and on who is represented within the city.
+How can we explore Ottawa as a city through this lens?

 The Urban Imaginaries